Step by step: A new homepage design and build in one day

 3:11 PM

-Lots of rough and placeholder content, and lots to refine.
+Lots of work-in-progress and placeholder content, and lots to tidy up.
 But the main building blocks are in place.

 3:13 PM

-Making things like the animated header section possible 💯
+That's how the animation in the header section is possible 💯

 3:37 PM